Snowflake Developer Guide

 Co-founder & CEO of SELECT

-Ian is the Co-founder & CEO of SELECT, a software product which helps users automatically optimize, understand and monitor Snowflake usage.
+Ian is the Co-founder & CEO of SELECT, a SaaS Snowflake cost management and optimization platform.
 Prior to starting SELECT, Ian spent 6 years leading full stack data science & engineering teams at Shopify and Capital One.
 At Shopify, Ian led the efforts to optimize their data warehouse and increase cost observability.